Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Introduction

-\paragraph{Our contributions} Our first main contribution is an auction algorithm that computes an approximate market equilibrium for arbitrary WGS utilities, given via demand oracles, settling an open question from~\cite{garg2007market}.
-This result shows that for WGS utilities, this restricted class of t\^atonnement algorithms already suffices to obtain a market equilibrium.
-The result affirms the natural intuition that the WGS property is geared for auction algorithms.
-A main invariant in auction algorithms is that at every price increase, the agents will still hold on to the goods they have purchased previously at the lower prices.
-This property is almost identical to the definition of the WGS property; nevertheless, making an auction algorithm work for general WGS utilities requires some careful technical ideas.
-The previously mentioned auction algorithms operate with two prices for each good, a lower price $p_j$ and a higher price $(1+\epsilon)p_j$.
-For linear utilities, \cite{GargK06} maintains that all purchases are maximum bang-per-buck goods with respect to the lower or higher price.
-This idea can be extended to separable \cite{garg2006price} and to uniformly separable utilities \cite{garg2004auction}, but does not work if the utilities are genuinely non-separable.
-For this general case, our main technical idea is to maintain subsets of optimal bundles for each agent with respect to some individual prices.
-These individual prices can be different for the agents but fall between the higher and lower prices $p$ and $(1+\epsilon)p$.
+We present a new auction algorithm that computes an approximate market equilibrium in exchange markets for arbitrary WGS utilities, assuming a suitable oracle representation.
+This settles an open question raised in~\cite{garg2007market}.
+The result affirms the natural intuition that the WGS property should suffice for auction algorithms: A main invariant in auction algorithms is that at every price increase, the agents will still hold on to the goods they have purchased previously at lower prices.
+This property is almost identical to the definition of the WGS property; nevertheless, making an auction algorithm work for general WGS utilities requires new technical ideas.

-This results in the first ``agent-driven'' algorithm for the entire range of WGS utilities that avoids the need of a central authority, where each agent uses only their own black-box oracle \pFindNewPrices{} (Section~\ref{section:exchange}), which depends only on their own preference to \emph{outbid} another agent on a particular good.
-The process of outbidding another agent can also be implemented in an uncoordinated manner.
-Overall, this lessens the level of coordination needed in the market, and thus raises the level of plausibility of the algorithm to be run in real economies.

-We also study auction algorithms for multiple models of {\em Fisher markets}.
-These are a special case of exchange markets where every agent arrives with a fixed budget instead of an endowment of goods.
-A particular motivation comes from recent study of the \emph{Nash social welfare (NSW)} problem: allocating indivisible goods to agents so that the geometric mean of their utilities is maximized.
-This problem is NP-hard already for simple classes of utilities, and there has been a considerable recent literature on approximation algorithms for the problem and its extensions.
-Cole and Gkatzelis \cite{cole2015approximating} gave the first constant-factor approximation for linear utilities, followed by further work with stronger guarantees as well as extensions for other utility classes~\cite{anari2017nash, anari2018nash, barman2018finding, ChaudhuryCGGHM18,cole2017convex, cole2015approximating, garg2018approximating, GargM19}.

-The algorithm in \cite{cole2015approximating} and many others start by studying a continuous relaxation corresponding to a specific market equilibrium problem with {\em spending restrictions}: namely, if the price $p_i$ of good $i$ is above 1, then the amount sold of a good $i$ is decreased to $1/p_i$ from the initial total amount of 1.
-Whereas a market equilibrium with spending restrictions can be obtained via a convex program for linear utilities \cite{cole2017convex}, it becomes challenging to find for more general utilities: currently known cases are budget additive valuations~\cite{garg2018approximating} and separable piecewise-linear concave (SPLC) utility functions~\cite{anari2018nash}.
-The set of equilibria in the former case turned out not to be even convex.